bkleinen/bkleinen.github.io/ws2016/info1/labs/exercise-01.md

 5. Picture Inversion: (lab01_kara05) Program Kara such that it will create an &#8220;inverse picture&#8221; within a tree rectangle.
 E.g. starting as in KaraWorld05, the picture should look like this after the program has run:
 ![kara inverted](../images/kara-exercise01-inverted.jpg)
 6. Draw a Spiral: (lab01_kara06) Like this:
 ![spiral](../images/kara-exercise01-spiral.jpg)

+### For the bored

+1. Make Kara add two numbers in binary format.
+In lab01_kara07 the world creates two random 8-bit binary numbers, a leaf means 1, no leaf means 0.
+Make Kara add them up using place value and carrying, which is basically the same as [adding up decimal numbers using place value and carrying](https://www.khanacademy.org/math/4th-engage-ny/engage-4th-module-1/4th-module-1-topic-d/v/carrying-when-adding-three-digit-numbers).
+[Here's an explanation how to do it for binary numbers.](http://www.wikihow.com/Add-Binary-Numbers#Adding_Binary_Numbers_Using_Place_Value_sub)

 ## Post-Lab, AKA What to Turn In